Shakshi3104/DeviceHardware/README.md

 ### Mac models that cannot get the correct model name

-Some Macs may not get the correct model name.
-The following models may not get the correct model name if they have been customized to Intel Core i7.
+You may not get the correct model name on some Macs.
+In the following models, you may not get the correct model name if the Mac have been customized to Intel Core i7.

 - MacBook Air (13-inch, 2017)
 - MacBook Air (13-inch, Early 2015)